Stop nuisance raccoon tampering and pillaging this Spring with these simple and effective, animal-proofing garden tips!

 Raccoons have very sensitive paws.
 For this reason, they avoid walking in areas that hurt their feet and handling items that hurt their paws.
 Prickly plants and foods are some of those areas and items.
 Raccoons do not like to walk on or touch prickly or thorny plants, like globe thistle, cucumbers, anything in the squash family, rose bushes, and more.
 Planting these items in your garden or around your home can keep raccoons away.

-Are you dealing with pesky raccoons around your property?
-Contact Budget Animal Removal at 615-337-9165 for TWRA licensed and insured animal removal and control for raccoons in Nashville, Tennessee.
+Do you think you might have raccoons in the attic or around your house?
+Contact Budget Animal Removal at 615-337-9165 for TWRA licensed and insured Nashville, Tennessee critter control for bats.
 We serve residential and commercial clients.